Joshua Reed Giddings: Political career

 His statements in the Creole case attracted particular attention, as he had violated the House's gag rule barring antislavery petitions.

 The U.S. government attempted to recover the slaves from the Creole, initiating an international scuffle with Britain.
 Daniel Webster, then U.S. Secretary of State under President John Tyler, asserted that as the slaves were on an American ship, they were under the jurisdiction of the U.S., and by U.S. law they were property.

 On March 21, 1842, before the case was settled, Giddings introduced a series of resolutions in the House of Representatives.
 He asserted that in resuming their natural rights of personal liberty, the slaves violated no law of the U.S. He contended the U.S. should not try to recover them, as it should not take the part of a state.
 For offering these resolutions, Giddings was attacked by numerous critics.
 The House formally censured him for violating the gag rule, and he was not permitted to speak in his own defense.
 He resigned, appealing to his constituents, who immediately reelected him by an overwhelming margin of 7,469 to 383 in the special election to fill his seat.
 That was the widest margin of victory that had ever been achieved in a contest for a seat in the House of Representatives, in any Congress.
 The House abandoned any thought of disciplining Giddings, and his colleagues on the Select Committee on Slavery discovered that his impunity extended to them.
 With increasing anti-slavery agitation, the House repealed its "gag rule" three years later on December 3, 1844.

-Giddings' daughter Lura Maria, an active Garrisonian, convinced her father to attend the meetings held by Garrison's followers, which heightened his anti-slavery position.
+Giddings's daughter Lura Maria, an active Garrisonian, convinced her father to attend the meetings held by Garrison's followers, which heightened his anti-slavery position.
 William Lloyd Garrison was a spiritual as well as political leader.
 In the 1850s Giddings also adopted other progressive ideas, identifying with perfectionism, spiritualism, and religious radicalism.
 He claimed that his antislavery sentiments were based on a higher natural law, rather than just on the rights of the Constitution.
 Giddings called the caning of Senator Charles Sumner in the Senate by an opponent a crime "against the most vital principles of the Constitution, against the Government itself, against the sovereignty of Massachusetts, against the people of the United States, against Christianity and civilization."
 Many of these views were reflected in his noted "American Infidelity" speech of 1858.